logo for rowmaps web site rowmaps

 An authority's Definitive Map is the authoritative source of their rights of way.
 The details of the public rights of way network contained in an authority's data are for information only, and are an interpretation of the Definitive Map, not the Definitive Map itself, and should not be relied on for determining the position or alignment of any public right of way.
 For legal purposes, an authority's data does not replace their Definitive Map.
 And changes may have been made to the Definitive Map that are not included in their data.
 The authority's data contains Ordnance Survey data © Crown copyright and database right 2024.
 Attempting to view this data with more detail than 1:10000 may produce an inaccurate rendering of the route of a public right of way.

-This web page indicates that the data files are made available by the council of Hampshire under Open Government Licence v3.0.
+This web page indicates that the data files are made available by the council of Hampshire under the terms of Open Government Licence v3.0.
 So it's possible for you to use this data provided you give the attribution that the data has been provided by the council of Hampshire.

 Elsewhere on this web site, there is a web page about how this web site provides the public rights of way of Hampshire in KML format.
 The KML uses data that has the date 5th May 2022.
 That web page explains how I've augmented the basic KML with additional information.